Setting Expectations

 Do you want to fly one sortie a day or multiple sorties?

-Some airlines/cargo companies fly 1-2 legs a day, whereas the regionals, other airlines, and Part 135/91 flights could be 3-5 lines a day depending on the operation.
+Some airline operations/cargo companies fly 1-2 legs a day, whereas the regionals, other airlines, and some Part 135/91 flights could be 3-5 lines a day depending on the operation.
+Some Part 135 operations also fly only 1-2 sorties a day, depending on who you may be carrying.
 You could be grinding day after day or be on the hook for a single sortie.

 ————————————